Votto homers in record 6th game in row as Reds beat Cubs 7-4 - WHIZ News

-CHICAGO (AP) — Joey Votto set a Reds franchise record by homering in his sixth consecutive game as Cincinnati beat the Chicago Cubs 7-4 on Thursday.
+CHICAGO (AP) — Joey Votto set a Cincinnati Reds franchise record with another powerful show at Wrigley Field, while Kris Bryant was only a spectator in what might have been his last game with the Chicago Cubs.

-The 37-year-old Votto homered six times in the four-game series at Wrigley Field, and the big first baseman has eight home runs in the six-game streak for a record that dated back to 1900.
+It was the last game in a Cubs uniform for Anthony Rizzo.

+Votto went deep for a Reds-record sixth game in a row.
+That included his six homers in the four-game series against the Cubs that Cincinnati wrapped up with a 7-4 win Thursday, the day before the MLB trade deadline.

 Chicago went ahead 3-2 lead before the Reds roughed up Mills in the sixth to go ahead to stay.
 After loading the bases with no outs, Tucker Barnhart drove in two runs on a soft groundball that went through the middle of the infield for a 4-3 lead.